-His outfit consists mainly of a pair of long red hose (stockings), a lose black or dark cape, Turkish slippers or other stylish and soft slippers, and a red woollen hat.
+His outfit consists mainly of a pair of long red hose (stockings), a lose black or dark cape, Turkish slippers or other stylish and soft slippers, and a red woolen hat.
 His mask is brown with a large hooked nose much like a traditional Mr Punch (who is also based on another character or mask), sometimes he is given round glasses.
-He has a grey moustache and a long white beard.
+He has a grey mustache and a long white beard.

 He was called Pantalone in the original Italian.

-The Venetian merchant, rich, greedy and naïve that must deal with people that are constantly trying to take his gold from him, he would generally lose out to wit and would at times be pleasant out of trust he would feels for those that actually care for nothing but his money "...e Pantalone paga!" (...and Pantaloon has to pay!)
+The Venetian merchant, rich, greedy and naïve that must deal with people that are constantly trying to take his gold from him, he would generally lose out to wit and would at times be pleasant out of trust he would feel for those that actually care for nothing but his money "...e Pantalone paga!" (...and Pantaloon has to pay!)

 In the Commedia